pedroch104/cleaning_data/README.md

 ###Part 4: Appropriately labels the data set with descriptive variable names.
-We create and array using the info from the part two which will have the names of all the columns in a single row.
+We create an array using the info from the part two which will have the names of all the columns in a single row.

 We use then the colnames function to assign the wanted labels